 Voice feedback states for cursor

-Top things users should know about "speech" on Windows Mixed Reality
+Top things users should know about "speech" in mixed reality

 - Say "Select" while targeting a button (you can use this anywhere to click a button).